matteranalytics/matter-analytics-webpage/README.md

 If unexpected issues arise during development, you can delete the `.svelte-kit` folder to remove the existing cache and build artifacts.
 Once deleted, restart the development server, which will generate a new `.svelte-kit` folder with a fresh cache, potentially resolving any problems you encountered.

 You might be wondering what we mean by _Development_ in the context of this repo.
-We'll cover the [Customization](#customization) options in more detail later in this document.
+We will cover the [Customization](#customization) options in more detail later in this document.

 ### Type-checking and Linting

-Perform type checking to ensure that `src/custom/database.ts` aligns with `src/custom/database.d.ts`, and fix any errors or warnings that arise:
+Perform type checking to ensure that `src/custom/database.ts` aligns with `src/database.d.ts`, and fix any errors or warnings that arise:

 ```bash
 npm run check